 One of the first things to do is to determine your budget.
 With the wild price difference between massage chairs—as little as $500 to as much as $10,000 or more—it’s important to know how much you can spend, as this will impact the features you can realistically look for in your massage chair.

-- Premium massage chairs cost above $3,500 and include luxury features like zero-gravity reclining, body scanning, full-body air compression, heat, and advanced programs.
+- Premium massage chairs cost above $3,500 and routinely include luxury features like zero-gravity reclining, body scanning, full-body air compression, heat, and advanced programs.

 Features and Customization

 What kind of features are you looking for in a massage chair?
-Even budget-friendly options should come with a few preset programs that allow you to hop in and get started; however, they should also allow for some customization to the intensity and speed of your massage.
+Even budget-friendly options should come with a few preset programs that allow you to hop in and get started.
+However, they should also allow for some customization to the intensity and speed of your massage.
 Some allow for you to choose the type of massage technique you’ll feel, too, from kneading and tapping to a rolling or Shiatsu massage.

 - 2D massage chairs provide basic movement, with massage rollers moving up and down or left to right.